 I’m certainly no fan of Bill Moyers but he makes a valid and quite disturbing point.
-To cap off this whole line of what I believe to be misguided and ill-conceived exegeses, I have heard many alude to a statement of a famous presmillennialist, “Why polish brass on a sinking ship” – in other words, “why waste valuable time attempting to stem the tide of abortion on demand when there are souls to be won.”
+To cap off this whole line of what I believe to be misguided and ill-conceived exegeses, I have heard many allude to a statement of a famous pessimillennialist, “Why polish brass on a sinking ship” – in other words, “Why waste valuable time attempting to stem the tide of abortion on demand when there are souls to be won?”
 I’m sorry but that grates at the core of my spirit and it raises the hackles on the back on my neck!
 How insensitive!
 Did Christ not come to redeem all of life?
 Just yesterday I heard someone say, “Don’t bother recycling because this place is shortly going up in a flaming inferno anyway!”

 How can we be salt and light to a world in desperate need if we don’t give a darn about the today’s moral climate?
 Oh sure we preach the “good news” to “them” as if the only thing that matters is getting them to sign their confession of Christ on the dotted line.
 Do we give water to the thirsty, clothe the naked and feed the starving?
 To a point, but even that seems quite conditional.
 We want to meet our quota of the great commission by preaching the gospel to everyone on the planet so that we can usher in the 2nd coming of Christ.
 Do we really care about the environment?
 Do we want to break down racial barriers?
 Do we want to change our world?
 Do we want to build buildings to last more than 30 years?
 Do we believe there are grace- atoning solutions in the Middle East?
 Palestinian Christians are being persecuted and are fleeing the Occupied territories by the droves?
 The more militant Muslims have a blood-thirsty desire of eliminating all Christians and Jews from the region and ultimately the face of the earth.

-The mantra goes on…You see the evil one is coming and all our efforts to make a difference will be for naught, so just save as many as you can before by the skin of our teeth we get taken out of this God-forsaken existence.
+The mantra goes on…You must realize that the evil one is coming and all our efforts to make a difference in this world will be for naught, so just save as many as you can before, by the skin of our teeth, we get taken out of this God-forsaken existence.
 I’ve been hearing much of the same since the early 70’s.
 My goodness, when the 1973 oil crisis broke out over our support for Israel in the Yom Kippur war, my roommates and I considered quitting school and doing whatever you do “in the last days”.

 Then in the 1982, when my wife was pregnant with our first child, we were warned by a friend, “”For indeed the days are coming in which they will say, ‘Blessed are the barren, wombs that never bore, and breasts which never nursed!‘” How sensitive and comforting. 🙂 I realize that it wasn’t intentional but this liked to scare my wife half out of her wits.
 Not one of the top things you tell a pregnant mother!